cabforum/code-signing/docs/CSBR.md

 **Certificate Approver**: A natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant to

   1. act as a Certificate Requester and to authorize other employees or third parties to act as a Certificate Requester, and
-  2. to approve EV Code Signing Certificate Requests submitted by other Certificate Requesters.
+  2. to approve Code Signing Certificate Requests submitted by other Certificate Requesters.

-**Certificate Requester**: A natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party (such as an ISP or hosting company) that completes and submits an EV Code Signing Certificate Request on behalf of the Applicant.
+**Certificate Requester**: A natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party (such as an ISP or hosting company) that completes and submits an Code Signing Certificate Request on behalf of the Applicant.

 **Confirmation Request**: An appropriate out-of-band communication requesting verification or confirmation of the particular fact at issue.